fifth-sense/Concepts/ReduxTheory.md

 To summarize, reducers are required to be pure functions to ensure predictable and reliable state management in libraries like Redux.
 This purity enables better testability, debugging capabilities, and helps maintain the integrity of the application's state.

- # why atete in immutable
+ # why state in immutable
  In Redux, state is typically treated as immutable for several important reasons:

 1. Predictable Updates: When the state is immutable, it becomes predictable.
 Given a specific state and an action, you can reliably determine the new state.
 This predictability is crucial for debugging and understanding how changes to the state occur in response to actions.